-Dr. Corrales completed his ophthalmology residency at the National University of Honduras, Honduras.
-He completed a residency in Ophthalmology at the Eye and Ear Institute of the University of Pittsburgh Medical Center, followed by a fellowship in Cornea and Complex Cataract Surgery at New York Eye and Ear Infirmary.
+Dr. Corrales completed his medical training at the National University of Honduras, Honduras.
+He then completed a residency in Ophthalmology at the Eye and Ear Institute of the University of Pittsburgh Medical Center, followed by a fellowship in Cornea and Complex Cataract Surgery at New York Eye and Ear Infirmary.

 He has a special interest in: